AVSystem/Anjay/README.md

 ### Running the demo client

-For initial development and testing of LwM2M clients, we recommend using the [Try Anjay platform](https://www.avsystem.com/try-anjay/) where you can use the basic LwM2M server functionality for free.
+For initial development and testing of LwM2M clients, we recommend using the [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-device-management-platform/) where you can use the basic LwM2M server functionality for free.

 After setting up an account and adding the device entry, you can compile Anjay demo client and connect it to the platform by running: